Ryan Bower

 Ryan Thomas Eyre Bower (born 25 February 1991) is an English professional rugby union player for Dallas Jackals in the US competition Major League Rugby.
 He has played for Leicester Tigers, Worcester Warriors and London Irish in Premiership Rugby, and for Nottingham in the RFU Championship.
 Bower's principal position is loosehead prop.

 Club career

 Bower made his Leicester Tigers debut against the Ospreys in LV= Cup at Bridgend in November 2010.
 As well as working with the senior squad at Welford Road, he played on loan with Nottingham in the RFU Championship in both 2011-12 and 2012-13 seasons.
 On 29 April 2014, Bower signed a permanent deal with Worcester Warriors from the 2014-15 season.

 On 6 August 2020, Bower re-signed with Leicester Tigers ahead of the 2020-21 season, but after four appearances was released on 16 June 2021.

 He joined London Irish as a short term signing on 25 August 2021, the length of the deal was not disclosed.
 In 2022 Bower joined the Dallas Jackals in Major League Rugby for their inaugural season.

-After Bower announced his retirement, he joined Hartpury University R.F.C. as a scrum coach in Champ Rugby.
+After Bower announced his retirement, he has gone onto coach West Midlands academy as forwards and defence coach.
+This was then closed down in 2024, he then joined Hartpury University R.F.C. as a scrum & breakdown coach in Champ Rugby. and Gloucester as an academy forwards coach.